Yahoo Life Shopping

 Length: Various | Blade material: High-carbon stainless steel | Handle material: Polypropylene, stainless steel

 Knife sets offer the best of several (and in some cases, many) worlds while lending a sense of cohesion to your kitchen.
 As Derick Wade of the Darling Oyster Bar in Charleston, S.C., notes, "They're especially helpful for new cooks and at-home cooks looking to up their knife game."
-He recommends investing in a Wusthof set, such as the Gourmet 3-Piece Knife Set, which comes with two utility knives and a chef's knife.
+He recommends investing in a Wusthof set, such as the Gourmet 3-Piece Knife Set, which comes with a chef’s knife, utility knife and paring knife.

 “Wusthof also offers sets at higher price points,” he continues, “but this set can certainly get your knife collection started and is great quality for the price point — it’s made from German steel, easy to sharpen and work with, and is a little more economic than a specialty knife."